zubeyirtercan/voicefoundry-demo/readme.md

         S3Key: artifact.zip
       Runtime: nodejs14.x
 ```
-Therefore 10 buckets have been created and the artifacts copied to each of them with [a batch script](Artifacts/Copy%20Artifacts.ps1).
+Therefore, 10 buckets have been created, and the artifacts copied to each of them with [a batch script](Artifacts/Copy%20Artifacts.ps1).
 It would be nice to have only one bucket (or source) to handle this need.

-### Toll Free or DID Number Availability
+### Toll-Free or DID Number Availability

 This demo project is prepared in an AWS account in free tier.
 There is a glitch in allocating the phone numbers in Amazon Connect that once you allocate a phone number your free-tier limit is reached, and you cannot allocate another number even if you release the first one.